Asheville’s Robert Moog, Father of the Synthesizer

 In spite of the successes, the company, which was eventually renamed Moog Music, fell on hard times due to Moog’s lack of business experience.
 He sold his trademark and worked as an engineer for the company that bought it until he established Big Briar.
 Moog reacquired his trademark, changing the name of the company back to Moog Music, Inc. in 2002.

-Each year Moogfest celebrates electronic music in Asheville.
+Each year Moogfest celebrates electronic music.